opencost/opencost-website/blog/2026-07-01-opencost-llmd-inference-cost/index.md

 ## Where things stand

+** This feature is available in OpenCost 1.121.0!**

-A POC was implemented and tested on a cluster with 109 GPUs and 30 deployed AI models, and the generated metrics validated.
+A proof-of-concept was implemented and tested on a cluster with 109 GPUs and 30 deployed AI models, and the generated metrics were validated.

 AI Inference costs metrics and APIs have been added to OpenCost, including measurement of KV cache hits.
 And a guide for deploying OpenCost as part of llm-d has been created.